Shimmering gravitons in the gamma-ray sky: Discussion

 As shown in Fig.~\ref{sensitivity}, the predicted $\gamma$-ray flux is strongly sensitive to the choice of the Milky Way magnetic field model.
 While current state-of-the-art models lead to an overall agreement on the maximal flux (within a factor of two), they predict drastically different direction-dependences.
 Placing this direction-dependence on firm grounds as well as better understanding the magnetic field in the Galactic bulge is crucial to discriminate between gravitationally-induced and cosmic-ray-triggered $\gamma$-ray backgrounds.\\

 {\bf Acknowledgments.} We are indebted to Mikhail Kuznetsov and Alexander Vikman for useful discussions.
 S.~R., R.~S., and F.~U. acknowledge the support from the European Structural and Investment Funds and the Czech Ministry of Education, Youth and Sports (Project CoGraDS -CZ.02.1.01/0.0/0.0/15003/0000437).
 The work of G.~T. is supported by the Grant Agency of the Czech Republic, GA\v CR grant 20-28525S.
+This article/publication is based upon work from COST Action COSMIC WISPers CA21106, supported by COST (European Cooperation in Science and Technology).
 We wish to express our gratitude to Error Bar and Pivnice Satanka, where part of this work was carried out.